Strategic branding and attendee experience

 In the EBC lobby, we designed, animated, developed and audio-scored a custom Kinect experience that invites visitors to interact with elegant abstract imagery on a stunning 20x60’ veneer-paneled LED wall.
 Within the EBC, our interactive map delivers real-time briefing information to each guest.
 As visitors explore further, a configuration of touchscreens also uses Kinect to trigger videos and other content focusing on Microsoft enterprise themes.

 Happy clients, an award-winning facility, and metrics reflecting an ongoing increase in visitor engagement with Microsoft EBC content.

-Design manager for Microsoft's tier one events, including Convergence, TechReady, and Microsoft's global sales event, MGX.
-Work includes oversight of event style guides, event typography treatments, signage, motion graphics packages and show opening motion sequences.
+Design director for Microsoft's tier one events, including Microsoft Ignite, Envision, Convergence, TechReady, and Microsoft's global sales event, MGX.
+Work includes oversight of overall visual/creative experience including; experiential activations, event look/feel, style guides, signage, motion graphics packages and show opening experiences.

 The Art and Technique of Software Development